-Councils may also apply the following, discretionary, conditions:
+Councils may also apply discretionary conditions for example:

-- restrictions or prohibitions on the use of parts of the HMO by occupants - a requirement that the condition of the property, its contents, such as furniture and all facilities and amenities (bathrooms and toilets for example), are in good working order - a requirement for specified works or repairs to be carried out within a particular timeframe - a requirement that the responsible person attends an approved training course.
+- restrictions or prohibitions on the use of parts of the HMO by occupants - a requirement that the condition of the property, its contents, such as furniture and all facilities and amenities, bathroom and toilets for example, are in good working order - a requirement for specified works or repairs to be carried out within a particular timeframe - a requirement that the responsible person attends an approved training course.

-A list of mandatory and discretionary licensing conditions is available in Appendix III.
+A list of suggested mandatory and discretionary licensing conditions is available in Appendix IV.